-There’s a great tool called PrintFriendly.com where you enter the page url and they turn the page into a downloadable PDF.
+There’s a great tool called PrintFriendly.com, where you enter the page URL and turn the page into a downloadable PDF.

-The design and layout is limited; there are other more impressive solutions but I tend to favour function over design.
+The design and layout are limited; there are other more impressive solutions, but I favour function over design.

 You can use Tweet Pay to give away valuable content in exchange for users re Tweeting you on Twitter.